DominoX67/SimplerLS.js/README.md

 # SimplerLS.js
-A simplified version of the npm module "node-localstorage" for my and others' convenience.
+Code to simplify usage of the npm module "node-localstorage" for my and others' convenience.
 Requires node-localstorage as a dependency.
 Shortens the length of localStorage scripts to increase your efficiency and reduce time wasted typing.
 Successfully tested.
 Used in large-scale projects such as Databaser, an efficient database made with nodeJS and expressJS.

 ## Installation
 This is a simplification of the NodeJS module.
 First, install nodeJS.
 Then, get "node-localstorage" and its dependencies by running `npm install node-localstorage`